Talking With Children About Anti-Asian Racism

 This week’s deadly attacks in Georgia are deeply upsetting and frightening for parents and kids alike – especially parents and children who identify as Asians, Asian Americans or Pacific Islanders.
 Yet we know that these attacks are far from isolated events.
 Violence and harassment against Asian-Americans did not start with the COVID-19 pandemic, but data shows that there has been an alarming escalation of violence against Asian American and Pacific Islander communities in the last year.
 It should not take deadly violence to bring much-needed attention and action to stopping AAPI hate.

-The work of raising connected and courageous kids means rooting out anti-Asian racism in all of its forms, buffering children who are the targets of anti-Asian hate from the worst effects, and raising children with healthy, whole identities who are prepared to build a more just and equitable world for everyone.
+The work of raising connected and courageous kids means rooting out anti-Asian racism in all of its forms, buffering children who are the targets of anti-Asian hate from the worst effects, and raising children with healthy, whole identities who are prepared to build a safe world for everyone to thrive.

 Articles: